 Fiduciary funds are used to account for resources held for the benefit of parties outside the District.
 The District's fiduciary activities on behalf of the Yahara Watershed Improvement Network (Yahara WINS) group are reported in separate statements of fiduciary net position and changes in fiduciary net position.
 The District is responsible for ensuring that the assets reported in these funds are used for their intended purposes.

 Net Position

 A summary of the District's Statement of Net Position is presented in Table A-1.

-Table A-1

-Condensed Statement of Net Position (000's)
+Table A-1 Net Position (\$ in MM)